-Configuration as Code (CasC) for CloudBees Core simplifies the management of a CloudBees Core cluster by capturing the configuration of Core masters in human-readable declarative configuration files which can then be applied to a master in a reproducible way.
-By capturing the configuration in files, it can be treated as a first class revision-controlled artifact - versioned, tested, validated, and then applied to masters while being centrally managed from CloudBees Core Operations Center.
+Configuration as Code (CasC) for CloudBees Core simplifies the management of a CloudBees Core cluster by capturing the configuration of Core controllers in human-readable declarative configuration files which can then be applied to a controller in a reproducible way.
+By capturing the configuration in files, it can be treated as a first class revision-controlled artifact - versioned, tested, validated, and then applied to controllers while being centrally managed from CloudBees Core Operations Center.

 The configuration bundle

-The configuration of a master is described in a collection of YAML files referred to as a Core CasC bundle (the “configuration bundle” in the rest of the blog, for simplicity).
-The Operations Center can store many different configuration bundles representing a selection of predefined masters, for example: masters for building Maven projects, masters for building Golang docker images, etc.
+The configuration of a controller is described in a collection of YAML files referred to as a Core CasC bundle (the “configuration bundle” in the rest of the blog, for simplicity).
+The Operations Center can store many different configuration bundles representing a selection of predefined controllers, for example: controllers for building Maven projects, controllers for building Golang docker images, etc.

 A configuration bundle contains: